sreeram-io/project-zeus/src/data/tech/what-a-web-developer-should-know.md

 ## System Design

 You need to be able to come up with the design for a problem statement.
 Some examples include designing Uber, Instagram etc. You need to be able to discuss the approach you take for your design.
+Your experience comes to light here.
+Do not underestimate it.

 ## Software Engineering

-Lastly, you need to be able to write clean, efficient, readable, scalable and maintainable code.
+You need to be able to write clean, efficient, readable, scalable and maintainable code.
 You also need to be able to do code review and pair programming.

+## Soft skills

-And most importantly, you need to be able to work in a team with people from various backrounds and knowledge levels.
-You may be the best at what you do, but you still may not be the perfect fit for the team if your soft skills dont match the technical skills.
-Toxic atmospheres affect companies and its people adversely.
+You need to be able to work in a team with people from various backrounds and knowledge levels.
+You may be the best at what you do, but you still may not be the perfect fit for the team if your soft skills dont complement your technical skills.
+Toxic atmospheres affect companies adversely.
+Your communication skills, integrity, risk appetite, decision making etc will be tested.

 ## Conclusion